mqtthiqs/mqtthiqs.github.io/about.md

 ## About

 Matthias Puech is a musician, programmer, researcher and teacher born in Paris in 1983.
-Assistant Professor in Computer Science, he nourishes a dual interest for natural phenomena, especially evolutionary biology, and the mathematical and computational concepts that let us apprehend our world.
+Member of [INA GRM](https://inagrm.com/) as a research and development scientist, and assistant Professor in Computer Science, he nourishes a dual interest for natural phenomena, especially evolutionary biology, and the mathematical and computational concepts that let us apprehend our world.
 Interpreting "ambient" and "noise" in their original sense, his compositions intend to disturb the distinction between sound synthesis and field recording, transporting the listener amidst imaginary ecosystems, fruits of the symbiotic relationship of the machine to its environment.
 Matthias Puech designs his own instruments using unique synthesis algorithms inspired by physics and biology; he collaborates with manufacturers of modular synthesizers who market his creations.

 <figure>
   <img src="assets/img/portrait-modulaire.jpg" alt="Portrait" />
   <figcaption>Credit: Nils Maisonneuve</figcaption>
 </figure>

-His academic research and teachings are focused on programming languages and logic, but now include embedded programming for real time signal processing application, especially sound synthesis and processing.
+His academic research and teachings, initially focused on programming languages and logic, now include embedded programming for real time signal processing application, especially sound synthesis and processing.
 He has co-designed a Eurorack synthesizer module with the American manufacturer [4ms Company](https://4mscompany.com/),